-Abhishek Kale, Area Manager – India, Sobinco NV explains, hardware requirements vary on condition to condition.
-But most common hardware for windows include handles, locking points (can vary), hinges, restrictor arm, frame run on rest, shutter run on rest, etc. For doors – hinges, handle, lock (multipoint), receiver & door closure are the most common hardware.
+Abhishek Kale, Area Manager – India, Sobinco NV explains, that hardware requirements vary from condition to condition.
+But the most common hardware for windows includes handles, locking points (can vary), hinges, restrictor arm, frame run on rest, shutter run on rest, etc. For doors – hinges, handles, locks (multipoint), receivers & door closures are the most common hardware.
 There are specialised hardware, which are being used on case to case basis.
-Raman Sapru, Executive President, Engineering, Chalet Hotel too observes that door and window fittings and accessories are important components of a building.
+Raman Sapru, Executive President, Engineering, Chalet Hotel observes that door and window fittings and accessories are important components of a building.

-Here are some of the most commonly used door and windows fittings and accessories:
+Here are some of the most commonly used door and window fittings and accessories:

 Door Hardware Fittings & Accessories